Multi-activity Influence and Intervention: Partial Interventions

-This means that the optimal intervention gets arbitrarily close to the eigenspace corresponding to \(\lmax(\b P_k^{\c {LL}})\) for large budgets.
-This generalises the cosine similarity\footnote{The cosine similarity of two vectors \(\b u\) and \(\b v\) is defined as \(\frac{\|\text{proj}_\b u\b v\|}{\|\b v\|}\), or equivalently, \(\frac{\|\b u\cdot\b v\|}{\|\b u\|\|\b v\|}\).} result obtained in \cite{ggg} - in particular, when \(E_{max}(\b P_k^{\c {LL}})=\text{span}\{\b a_0\}\) is of dimension 1, the ratio in Theorem \ref{th:1} is by definition equivalent to the cosine similarity between \(\b a^*\) and \(\b a_0\).
-We see below in Theorem \ref{th:2} that there are important cases in our multiple activity setting where the maximum eigenvalue occurs with large multiplicity, and this generalisation using the projection operator is useful.\footnote{We could, by following the guidelines in \cite{ggg}, analytically solve and implement this optimal intervention by finding the Lagrange multiplier of the budget constraint.} More practically, Lemma \ref{lem-2} also tells us that any other direction in this eigenspace will be almost optimal.
+This generalises the cosine similarity result obtained in \cite{ggg} to eigenspaces of arbitrary dimension - in particular, when \(E_{max}(\b P^{\c {LL}})=\text{span}\{\b a_0\}\) is of dimension one, the ratio in Proposition \ref{pr-7} is by definition equivalent to \(\rho((\b a^\c L)^*, \b a_0)\).
+We see below in Theorem \ref{th-2} that there are important cases in our multiple activity setting where the maximum eigenvalue occurs with large multiplicity, and this generalisation using the projection operator is useful.\footnote{We could, by following the guidelines in \cite{ggg}, analytically solve and implement this optimal intervention by finding the Lagrange multiplier of the budget constraint.} More practically, Lemma \ref{lem-1} also tells us that any other direction in this eigenspace will be almost optimal.
 Therefore, we can choose a more convenient vector lying in the eigenspace as an approximation for our intervention, and have the following: \begin{theorem} Suppose Assumption \ref{ass-1} holds.
 Let \(\b u\) be any unit vector in \(E_{max}(\delta\b G)\).
-Then the following interventions \(\tb a\) satisfy \(\lim_{C\to\infty}\frac{W_k(\tb a)}{W^*_k(l,C)}=1\):\\ (i) When the activities are complements, i.e., \(\beta<0\), we can choose the intervention (ii) When the activities are substitutes, i.e., \(\beta>0\),\\ (iia) If \(l>1\), we choose (iib) If \(l=1\), we choose
+Then the following interventions \(\tb a(C)\) satisfy \(\lim_{C\to\infty}\frac{W_k(\tb a(C))}{W^*_k(l,C)}=1\):\\ (i) When the activities are complements, i.e., \(\beta<0\), we can choose the intervention (ii) When the activities are substitutes, i.e., \(\beta>0\),\\ (iia) If \(l>1\), we choose (iib) If \(l=1\), we choose

 \end{theorem}